leapt/im-bundle/README.md

 Versions & dependencies
 -----------------------

-The current version (5.x) of the bundle works with Symfony 6.4 & Symfony 7.0+.
+The current version (5.x) of the bundle works with Symfony 6.4, 7.0+ & 8.0+.
 The project follows SemVer.
+Only the last major version is maintained.

 You can check the [changelog](CHANGELOG-5.x.md) for version 5 and the [upgrade document](UPGRADE-5.x.md) when upgrading from 4.x bundle version.